 \section{Introduction}

-Reinforcement Learning (RL) has emerged as a pivotal post-training technique, enabling the sophisticated instruction-following and reasoning capabilities of leading large language models (LLMs) such as OpenAI's GPT-5~\cite{gpt5}, Anthropic's Claude 4~\cite{cladue4}, and Deepseek-R1~\cite{guo2025deepseekr1}.
-By fine-tuning pre-trained base models with RL, {these models} could achieve state-of-the-art performance in complex domains like mathematics and code generation, as evidenced by recent studies~\cite{shao2024deepseekmathgrpo, sheng2025verl}.
+Reinforcement Learning (RL) has emerged as a pivotal post-training technique, enabling instruction-following and reasoning capabilities for large language models (LLMs)~\cite{gpt5,cladue4,guo2025deepseekr1}.
+The RL workflow differs from pre-training.
+For each data batch, it alternates between two stages: sample generation (roll-out) and model training.
+Generation is memory- and bandwidth-bound since it is autoregressive inference.
+Training is compute-bound: it evaluates those sample responses to compute gradients and update model weights.

-An RL workflow differs fundamentally from standard pre-training.
-For each data batch, it alternates between two stages: sample generation (inference) and model training.
-Generation is memory- and bandwidth-bound, requiring the model to produce responses to prompts autoregressively.
-Training, by contrast, is compute-bound: it evaluates those responses to compute gradients and update model parameters.
-This pipeline has two defining characteristics: (1) a strict data dependency that training must wait for generation to complete and (2) divergent resource requirements across the two stages.
-To address these challenges, state-of-the-art frameworks~\cite{fu2025areal, sheng2025verl, zhong2025streamrl} adopt a disaggregated architecture, using specialized GPU clusters for each stage and enabling asynchronous execution, where generation runs with slightly stale model weights.
+This workflow has two defining characteristics: (1) a strict data dependency that training must wait for generation to complete, and (2) divergent resource requirements across the stages.
+State-of-the-art RL frameworks~\cite{fu2025areal, sheng2025verl, zhong2025streamrl} adopt a disaggregated architecture, using specialized GPU clusters for each stage and enabling asynchronous execution, where generation runs with slightly stale model weights.
 Although fully asynchronous execution has been explored~\cite{fu2025areal,sheng2025laminar}, this work focuses on the widely adopted \textit{one-step asynchronous} setting~\cite{sheng2025verl, noukhovitch2024asynchronous,zhong2025streamrl}, which offers a practical balance between algorithmic stability and system throughput.